irasar/express_noteTaker/README.md

 ## Description

 This is an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+This application will use an express backend to save and retrieve note data from a JSON file.